About LifeCenter Northwest

 In addition to managing the Montana and Washington state donor registries, we strive to educate the communities we serve about organ and tissue donation, providing education programs such as DMV-based outreach and training, traffic education curricula, and presentations to schools and civic groups.
 Our volunteers are an integral part of the LifeCenter Northwest family, and by sharing their stories they foster a better understanding and appreciation of donation.

-We take our values seriously.
-They are posted in our offices, and we refer to them frequently to guide our behaviors, practices, and interactions— with each other and with all of our stakeholders.
+Our values guide our behaviors, practices, and interactions with each other and with all of our stakeholders.